jinitsuga/share-talents/readme.md

 #### Update and thoughts:

 TS:

--Loving most of Typescript so far, despite slowing down the whole building process, mostly because it's my first time doing a project with it, but I can see how helpful it is to give the wild landscape of JavaScript some structure.
+- Loving most of Typescript so far, despite slowing down the whole building process, mostly because it's my first time doing a project with it, but I can see how helpful it is to give the wild landscape of JavaScript some structure.
 I think it also makes code better and more accessible to read by other people, since it can be much easier to recognize what a declaration is when you see its type, or when you're reading a components' props with their types, you can already tell the purpose of each prop.

 Tailwind: